 Then it’s back to the afternoon schedule, which is pretty much independent study time in unit/maps till about 3:00.
 If they are done with their work earlier, they work on projects, read, play outside, bake, build, or otherwise entertain themselves.

 But if interruptions come, we try to be flexible.
 And sometimes we make our own interruptions, like if I’m hungry for cookies and the girls feel like baking.
 When we make tortillas for lunch, it’s often a family affair, as is bread baking.
 We bake bread Friday afternoons to take to families at our fellowship on Friday nights.
 Wednesday is generally our library/errand day, which may change when softball starts.
-Right now, the girls don’t have anything in the day, but soon Leah will be taking horseback riding lessons for four weeks, and softball will take two days in spring.
+Right now, the girls don’t have anything in the afternoon, but soon Leah will be taking horseback riding lessons for four weeks, and softball will take two days in spring.
 By then, they will be closing some of their regular work, so it won’t be a hardship.

 They have “regular” math four days a week, with Friday designated for a math game or catch-up.
 They also do thinking skills activities then.
 Art, music, geography, etc. are built into the units.
 We school five days a week, eight weeks on and one week off, with a four-week break at Christmas time and a four-week break in July.
 That gives us 40 academic weeks, which is four weeks longer than a conventional school year.
 I find that we have less time to forget what we did previously, so we spend less time in review to bring us up to speed for a new year.
 Less boredom, less stress.